|IR-210||Copolymer with acidic groups solution (equivalent to BYK-110).|

 |IR-210||IR-210 is suitable for stabilizing inorganic pigments (especially titanium dioxide) and strongly reduces the viscosity of abrasive.
 Because of its anionic character, it is ideal for acid-catalyzed systems (such as coil coatings).
 It can also reduce haze in inorganic pigmented coatings when electrostatic spraying.|

-Packed in iron drums of 25 or 200kg net each.
+Packed in iron drums of 25 kg or 200 kg net each.
 The validity period is 12 months in sealed containers.

-Viscosity change of coating system should be checked during storage.
+– Viscosity change of the coating system should be checked during storage.